5 Unique Places in California to Time Travel

 A Dream Called Home: A Memoir

-A continuation of her previous memoir, this book follows Grande as she strives to find her place in America as a first-generation Latina university student and an aspiring writer determined to build a new life for her family.
+This book, which is a continuation of her earlier memoir, follows Grande as she works as a first-generation Latina college student and ambitious writer who is driven to start a new life for her family in America.

 Marisela Norte is a writer and poet based in East Los Angeles.
 She is a groundbreaking artist in the world of performance poetry and is famous for her live readings and recordings of her works that explore the unseen side of L.A.
 Her poetry has appeared in various publications, including Rolling Stone, Elle, and Los Angeles Weekly.